 Atlanta Child Injury Lawyer

 Injuries to children may also be different than injuries to adults.
 For example, young children who suffer broken bones may need special attention from orthopedic surgeons and other specialists to ensure that such injuries do not pose long-term risks for the child.
-When a young child suffers a head injury special care may also be required as the child’s brain may still be developing.
-For more information visit Mr. Goldner’s Child Injury Site.
+When a young child suffers a head injury, special care may also be required as the child’s brain may still be developing.
+For more information, please visit our child injury site.

 Georgia Statutes of Limitation for Injury to Children

 With respect to the statute of limitations, one very important exception exists in claims for medical malpractice.
-The child’s medical malpractice claim (usually the pain and suffering component of the claim and medical expenses incurred after the child turns 18 years of age) is tolled only until the 5th birthday (which means the claims must be filed before the child’s 7th birthday) instead of the 18th birthday and thereafter the regular two year statute of limitation applies.
-O.C.G.A. § 9-3-73(b).
+The child’s medical malpractice claim (usually the pain and suffering component of the claim and medical expenses incurred after the child turns 18 years of age) is tolled only until the 5th birthday (which means the claims must be filed before the child’s 7th birthday) instead of the 18th birthday, according to O.C.G.A. § 9-3-73(b).
 While the law gives children under five years of age additional time to bring a medical malpractice action, parents still must file their claim for the child’s medical expenses within two years of the date of the injury.

 Injuries from Daycare